nicksamc/Interview-Copilot-Comparison/README.md

 # Top Interview Copilot Services Comparison

-So, I've got this big interview coming up, and I'm freaking out.
-I know my stuff, but interviews always mess with my head.
-That's when I stumbled across these Interview Copilot tools online.
+I have a big interview coming up and I'm super worried.
+I mean, I understand the work well but whenever I go into an interview, my mind completely blanks.
+Then by chance, I found this Interview Copilot thing online.

-At first, I thought, "Isn't this cheating?"
-But the more I considered it, the more I figured it's just another way to prep.
-If it helps me stay calm and actually show what I know, why not?
+At first I thought "isn't this cheating?" but when I thought about it carefully, I found it's just another way to study.
+If it's going to help me stay calm and express what I know, why not?

-I went down a rabbit hole trying out a bunch of these services.
-Some were pretty awful, but a few actually seemed useful.
-Thought I'd share what I found in case anyone else is in the same boat.
-Here's a rundown of the ones that seemed legit:
+I tried several services.
+Some were honestly terrible, but a few seemed really useful.
+I thought I'd share what I found in case someone needs it.
+These are the services that seem to work well:

 1. [Final Round AI](#1-final-round-ai)
 2. [Interview Hammer](#2-interview-hammer)